-As of March 31, 2024, four of the Company's interest rate swaps related to Term Loan B with a combined notional value of \$150 million that fix the SOFR component of Term Loan B through January 2028 at 2.54%.
+As of March 31, 2025, the Company had nine interest rate swaps that are used to manage its interest rate risk by fixing the SOFR component of the Term Loans through their maturities.
+Five of the Company's interest rate swaps related to Term Loan A with a combined notional value of \$350 million that fix the SOFR component on Term Loan A through April 2026 at 1.36%.
+Four of the Company's interest rate swaps related to Term Loan B with a combined notional value of \$150 million that fix the SOFR component on Term Loan B through January 2028 at 2.54%.

 The Company records the swaps either as an asset or a liability measured at its fair value at each reporting period.
 When hedge accounting is applied, the change in the fair value of derivatives designated and that qualify as cash flow hedges is (i) recorded in accumulated other comprehensive income in the equity section of the Company's Condensed Consolidated Balance Sheets and (ii) subsequently reclassified into earnings as interest expense for the period that the hedged forecasted transactions affect earnings.
 If specific hedge accounting criteria are not met, changes in the Company's derivative instruments' fair value are recognized currently as an adjustment to net income.
-As of March 31, 2024 and December 31, 2023, all of the Company's swaps meet the criteria for hedge accounting.
+As of March 31, 2025 and December 31, 2024, all of the Company's swaps meet the criteria for hedge accounting.